 As an adult, I’ve witnessed students in school settings display compassion, understanding, and empathy for students with special needs.

-Below is a picture of my friend’s younger son’s trophy case.
+Pictured above is a picture of my friend’s younger son’s trophy case.
 He is an incredible athlete who has an older non-verbal brother with Angelman Syndrome.

 I have witnessed their special bond that goes beyond words.
 They model unconditional love every day.